SUSAN TREGONING PHOTOGRAPHY

 The Motel Safari is one of the premier vintage motels along Historic Route 66.
 This retro motel is one cool place to stay!

 Check out the Motel Safari website for more information.
 You can make your reservation online from there.
-Tee Pee Curios - 924 E Route 66 Blvd

 Did you notice the different spelling of Tee Pee on the sign?
-Mistake or intentional, no one seems to know.
-Please leave me a note in the comments below if you discover the answer.
-La Cita - 821 S 1st Street (Intersection of Route 66 & 1st Street)
+Is it a mistake or intentional?
+No one seems to know.
+Please note me in the comments below if you discover the answer.

 Tucumcari's West Route 66

-Overall the west end of Route 66 in Tucumcari is a little rougher around the edges.
-Fewer buildings still have businesses in them and more open spaces where buildings have been razed.
+Overall, the west end of Route 66 in Tucumcari is a little rougher around the edges.
+Fewer buildings still have businesses in them, and more open spaces where buildings have been razed.
 This is not a complaint.
-Tucumcari has done an excellent job of cleaning up the derelict falling down buildings, which isn't always the case along Route 66.
+Tucumcari has done an excellent job of cleaning up the derelict, falling-down buildings, which isn't always the case along Route 66.

 Route 66 Museum & Convention Center - 1500 W Route 66

-The museum is behind the Convention Center.
 Ranch House Cafe - 1015 W Route 66 Blvd

 Murals are scattered throughout the town.
 Here's a link to the online Mural Map.
 You can also pick up a mural map at the Tucumcari Chamber of Commerce Visitor Center at 404 W Route 66.
 If it is after hours for the Chamber office, check at some of the businesses in town.
 I found mine at the Route 66 Welcome Center and Gift Shop at 901 E Route 66.

-Painted by artists Doug and Sharon Quarles, this weathered Tucumcari Tonight mural depicts an old Buick convertible parked in the desert in front of Mesa Tucumcari just outside of town.
+Painted by artists Doug and Sharon Quarles, this weathered Tucumcari Tonight mural depicts an old Buick convertible parked in the desert in front of Mesa Tucumcari just outside town.

 Tucumcari debuted its self-guided radio tour in 2020.
 It includes 16 sites in town, including a few historical sites not on Route 66.
 You can pick up the radio signal from about a block away from each location.